 What can they do with remote access?

-If you give the scammers remote access to your device they may
+If you give scammers remote access to your device they may:

-- Try to make you believe that your device is infected or needs cleaning to speed it up – they will then try to sell you software or a support contract.
+- Make you believe that your device is infected or needs cleaning to speed it up – and may try to sell you software or a support contract

-- Try to charge you for free security software they are installing – you can use our guide to selecting anti-virus and anti-spyware security software to protect your computer.
+- Try to charge you for free security software – you can use our guide to selecting anti-virus and anti-spyware security software

-- They may be able to record your banking login, credit card information or personal details for identity fraud or theft.
+- Record your banking login, credit card information or personal details for identity fraud or theft.

-- They may install rogue software like Trojans or keyloggers to record your computer use and gain your login information for online banking, auction sites and more
+- Install rogue software like Trojans or keyloggers to record your computer use and gain your login information for online banking, auction sites and more

 What are the scammers trying to do?